About My Photography style

 While I understand the place traditional wedding photography has in wedding photography, in fact it is almost entirely what our ancestor's family photos consist of, I do not think such a direct approach results in the natural looking images most couples look for in wedding photography.

-While my style is mostly photojournalist, I admire the technical artistry of the traditional approach.
-When I am shooting couple's portraits or wedding party and family photos, we do a mix of lifestyle images of the couple walking and interacting naturally, and traditional aware and unaware posed images- including the Vanity Fair styled grouped shots I think add both poise and personality to photos.
+While my style isn't very traditional, I admire the technical artistry of the traditional approach.
+When I am shooting couple's portraits or wedding party and family photos, we do a mix of candid images of the couple walking and interacting naturally, and traditional aware and unaware posed images- including the Vanity Fair styled grouped shots I think add poise to your photos.

 I find that mixing and matching different styles through the day creates a well rounded wedding gallery for my couples.
 Most of the moments are photojournalistic in nature and lifestyle in approach.
 I round all that out with some beautiful traditional portraits to create a deeper collection of images for your wedding day.